ziadsmater/ModelViewerAssessment/README.md

 * For IOS, an XCode project will be exported.
 It should be opened with XCode then build on an IOS device.

 ## Notes:
+* This project is created with Unity version 2020.3.2f1.
 * This project can open a model and adjust the camera automatically for initial view.
 * There are 2 ways to rotate, a Camera roation and model rotation.
 * scroll zoom also added for PC build or player in editor.